circle2jt/ymlr/README.md

         echo "Hello world" > /tmp/hello.txt
       bin: /bin/sh                    # !optional.
 Default use /bin/sh to run sh script
       timeout: 10m                    # Time to run before force quit
-      process: true                   # Create a new child process to execute it.
+      process: true                   # Create a new child process to execute a long task.
 Default is false
       plainExecuteLog: true           # Not prepend timestamp, loglevel... in the execution log.
 Only native message
       opts:                           # Ref: "SpawnOptionsWithoutStdio", "ExecFileOptions" in nodeJS
         detached: true